keiyoushi/extensions-source/CONTRIBUTING.md

 ### Android Debugger

 > [!IMPORTANT]
+> If you didn't build Tachiyomi from source with debug enabled and are using a release/beta APK, you **need** a rooted device.
-> Rooted device required.
-If you are using an emulator instead, make sure you choose a profile **without** Google Play.
+> If you are using an emulator instead, make sure you choose a profile **without** Google Play.

 You can leverage the Android Debugger to step through your extension while debugging.